renovate-tests/service-catalog/.github/ISSUE_TEMPLATE/regression_report.md

 ---
 name: "Regression report \U0001F570"
 about: Tell us about something that worked at one point and now doesn't
-title: ""
+title: "[Regression]: "
-labels: regression
+labels: 'Type: Regression'
-assignees: ""
+assignees: ''
-projects: 1-Platform/1

 ---

 <!--For regression reports, please provide as much relevant info as possible.-->